proofit404/stories/docs/execution.md

     ```

-If the topmost story returns `Skip` result, execution will end.
+If the topmost story returns `Next` result, execution will end.

 === "sync"

     ```pycon

-    >>> from stories import story, Success, Skip
+    >>> from stories import story, Success, Next

     >>> class Action:
     ...